Pole Vault LearningAugust 28, 2024

 What College Coaches Are Looking For

 College coaches consider various factors beyond just the height cleared when offering scholarships.
 They look at whether the athlete had access to a pole vault coach, their potential for improvement with better resources, and their training commitment.
+Opening a line of communication with college coaches early in the recruitment process is crucial to enhance opportunities for scholarships and placements.
 Factors like determination, self-training, and participation in clubs also play crucial roles in the recruitment process.
-Coaches aim to evaluate an athlete's potential for growth and contribution to their college team.
+Athletes should assess their ability to score points in competitions by looking at past conference meet results to gauge if their performance would place them among the top competitors.
+Coaches aim to evaluate an athlete’s potential for growth and contribution to their college team.

 Participation Numbers